frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **1031:** As a user, I want to click only once to expand or collapse a node.
 In other words: if I click on the `>` or `v` sign to the left of an expandable node that was not selected yet, then I want the node to become the selected one AND I want to toggle its expanded or collapsed state.

+**1031a:** As a user, I want the option to expand all parent checkpoints in the debug tree at once so that I can see all the details with one click.

+**1031b:** As a user, I want the option to collapse all parent checkpoints in the debug tree at once so that I can hide all details I am not interested in with one click.

 **1032:** Given is that I am looking at the white box view (story **1310**).
 As a user, I want to see a start checkpoint and an end checkpoint for each pipeline so that I can see how the pipeline transformed the message.
 If an error occurred in the pipeline, I do not want an end point but an abort point that shows me information about the error.

 **1033:** Given is that I am looking at the white box view (story **1310**).
 As a user, I want to have a start checkpoint and an end checkpoint for each pipe so that I can see how each pipe transformed the incoming message.
 If an error occurred, I do not want to see and end point but an abort point that shows me information about the error.